-This article explores the pros and cons of both legacy system modernization approaches for healthcare organizations so that you can make an informed decision.
+This article explores the pros and cons of both healthcare legacy system modernization approaches for medical organizations so that you can make an informed decision.

 If you work at an organization like this, you know what we’re talking about.
 You need to ensure HIPAA/HITECH and/or GDPR compliance, especially regarding cybersecurity.